10-3-pursuit/lab-request-response-cycle-api-postman/README.md

 - In your own words, summarize the request-response cycle.

-> The request-response cycle ...
+> The request-response cycle is a back and forth between a remote server and your browser (client), and sometimes a third party, a few times 'talking' to each other, to first land the user on the home page/body of the website by way of the internet.

 - In your own words, describe what an API is.

-> An API is ...
+> An API is and stands for the Application Program Interface, for starters.
+The concept of the API is one that isn't immediately solidified in my head especially when applied to its use.
+But it seems that it's a base of programming languages, formats and code that can be applied to use for various functional sites, within specific categories of a working app.

 - In your own words, describe the purpose of Postman.

-> Postman is an application that ...
+> Postman is an application that analyzes and breakdowns the 'specs' in detail of different branches of the API.